The Irish Property Market in 2019

 One thing is certain though – a disorderly, or hard, Brexit would hit Ireland very hard, right across the board and the property market would not escape the fallout.

-The Taoiseach will no doubt have made that very point in Dublin this week when he hosted British Prime Minister Theresa May.
+The Taoiseach will no doubt have made that very point in Dublin when he hosted British Prime Minister Theresa May.